 Barry told the conference that the army has no intention of holding on to power, saying that “things can no longer be like before”, alluding to the country’s history of military coups, according to several civilian delegates.

-Earlier, Zida had told a delegation from the talks that members of Compaoré‘s political party should also be included in the discussions, which the other parties have so far refused to allow.
+‘Reconciliation and reconstruction’Earlier, Zida had told a delegation from the talks that members of Compaoré‘s political party should also be included in the discussions, which the other parties have so far refused to allow.

 The army’s power grab in the landlocked west African country has attracted international condemnation and threats of sanctions from the African Union unless it hands over power within two weeks.

 “We’re counting on respect for the [army’s] promise to put in place a democratic transition government which is led by a civilian,” said Williams.